nanikjava/articles/content/post/walkingthroughminikubesourcecode.md

 ![MinikubeSourceCodeSettingGoPath](/media/minikubesourcecode/minikubesourcecode_setupgopath_ide.png)

 Select the the *main.go* file that reside in cmd/minikube directory and hit the run button.
-YYou will get an error output as shown below, this is because there are some files that need to be generated and this can be done using the *make* command
+You will get an error output as shown below, this is because there are some files that need to be generated and this can be done using the *make* command

 ![MinikubeSourceCodeHitRun](/media/minikubesourcecode/minikubesourcecode_hitrun.png)